|

 you toward brevity; the [click here to return to the top] How

-often are the stories emailed and in what format?
+often do the stories come out and in what format?
 There

 are two stories a week (Monday and Friday) with three holidays off in the

-winter (Monday or Friday closest to Thanksgiving, Christmas, and New Years Day) for a total of 101 stores.
+winter (Monday or Friday closest to Thanksgiving, Christmas, and New Years Day) for a total of 101 stories.
 The

 stories are in PDF format, which is a common fixed format that is read easily